A Local’s Guide to the Best Italian Restaurants in Providence

 Al Forno

-As at Bacaro (since the owner of Bacaro started at Al Forno), you have to try one of the wood-grilled pizzas.
+As at Bacaro (since the owner of Bacaro started off working at Al Forno), you have to try one of the wood-grilled pizzas.
 Their wood-grilled meats are also a highlight, but if you like heat, try the spicy clam roast with hot sausage, tomatoes, endive, and mashed potatoes.

 Capriccio building outside